-Q: What were you doing before that?
+Q: What were you doing prior to trucking?

-A: Pharmacy Technician at Wal-Mart, also taught Pharmacy Tech. prerequisite classes at a local community college
+A: Pharmacy Technician at Wal-Mart, also taught Pharmacy Tech. prerequisite classes at a local community college.

 Q: What made you decide to become a trucker?

 A: The money was so-so with my 2 jobs, but I’ve always wanted to be a trucker.
-I was in the Navy when I was younger, when I got out I got married and started a family, and life just kind of happened.
+I was in the Navy when I was younger, and when I got out I got married and started a family, life just kind of happened.
 When I turned 40 and hit a little mid-life crisis, I finally decided I had to go after it.

 Q: How was your training experience?
 Anything that really stuck out?